 - Identify forest ecosystem issues, challenges and alternate solutions.

-- Demonstrate assessment and evaluation techniques involved in forest resource protection, management and utilization.
+- Use assessment and evaluation techniques involved in forest resource protection, management and utilization.

 - Identify current preventive measures, treatments and practices used in forest resource protection, management and utilization.

-- Demonstrate effective procedures and practices in the use of field and office equipment to assess and analyze natural resources data.
+- Apply effective procedures and practices in the use of field and office equipment to assess and analyze natural resources data.

 EMPLOYMENT OPPORTUNITIES